 This one is too easy.
 90% of the world hates this song.
 But, I couldn’t leave it off the list.
 It’s that bad.
 It’s so treacly and pandering that it belongs on all such lists.
 There are numerous logical and theological reasons why the song is so terrible, but others have covered that ground already so I won’t belabor the point.

 Nothing speaks to the spirit of Christmas quite like a song from the perspective of a greedy, vacuous, manipulative seductress attempting to use her womanly charms to convince Santa to give her a bunch of high-priced stuff.
 Santa needs to drop a bag full of coal on this woman’s head and urge her to rethink her life and priorities.

 Grandma Got Run Over By a Reindeer

 I know.
-It’s meant to be silly and we shouldn’t take everything so seriously.
-But, man, this song is so morbid if you think about for more than two seconds!
+It’s meant to be silly, and we shouldn’t take everything so seriously, but, man, this song is so morbid if you think about it for more than two seconds!
 Grandma gets drunk on eggnog, runs out of medication, staggers out of the house and is killed by one of Santa’s reindeer.
 There are even hoofprints on her forehead!
 I mean, what in the world?!?
 And this is a song we sing during the season of the year when we celebrate the birth of Jesus?
 I don’t think so.